-When it comes to choosing a career, for some people, earning a decent salary comes second to satisfaction at work.
-Whereas, for the rest, money is the leading motivator to work and live a fulfilling life.
+For some people, earning a decent salary comes second to job satisfaction when choosing a career.
+For the rest, money is the leading motivator to work and live a fulfilling life.

-For instance, an occupation may provide you with a desirable work-life balance that enables you to spend more quality time with your friends and family, something that might not be possible for employees with high paid jobs.
+For instance, a job may provide a desirable work-life balance enabling you to spend more time with your friends and family.
+However, with a super high-paying job, you may not have time for this.

 The Australian Tax Office (ATO) recently revealed statistics for the highest-paid jobs in Australia based on their average taxable income.
-Unsurprisingly, as per the database shared, some of the top and highest-paying occupations listed come under the medicine, finance, and engineering fields.
+Unsurprisingly, according to the database, some of the top and highest-paying occupations listed come in medicine, finance, and engineering.

-In this post, we will discuss in detail what are the highest paying jobs in Australia so that you can familiarise yourself with the job market and set your goals accordingly.
+In this post, you will learn about Australia's best-paid and highest-paying jobs to familiarise yourself with the job market and set your high salary goals accordingly.

 1. Medical Professionals

-Additionally, the Australian education system for medical students is exceptional and reputable, which you may want to consider given the range of educational opportunities available.
+Additionally, the Australian education system for medical students is exceptional and reputable, which you should consider giving the range of educational opportunities available.

-According to the data shared by ATO, the top highest paying jobs in Australia are from the medical field.
+According to the data shared by ATO, the top highest-paying jobs in Australia are in the medical field.
 These professions include the following:

 Suppose you are interested in taking up a medical profession in the future.
 In that case, you can study Bachelor of Medicine or Bachelor of Surgery in Australia, which may take around six years to complete.

 As you further your education, you will have the option to specialise in a particular field.
-To get more information, you can contact the university that you wish to apply for.
+To get more information, contact the university you wish to apply to.

 2. Business and Finance

-With the growth of the financial services sector in Australia, a wide range of opportunities have opened up for people who are interested in business and finance roles.
+With the growth of the financial services sector in Australia, many opportunities have opened up for people interested in business and finance roles.
 You can also expect a high salary in Australia if you have the required financial or business skills.

 As per the ATO's list, here are the top business and finance positions that earn the highest amount of salary:

-To begin your journey into these professions, you can pursue courses like Bachelor of Accounting and Corporate Finance, Bachelor of Accounting, Bachelor of Business Management and Accounting from any of the top universities in Australia.
+To begin your journey into these professions, you can pursue courses like a Bachelor of Accounting, Corporate Finance, and Business Management from any of the top universities in Australia.

-If you are interested in financial management and trading, Bachelor of Corporate Finance will provide you with skills required to advance in this career.
+Suppose you are interested in financial management and trading.
+In that case, a Bachelor of Corporate Finance will provide you with the skills required to advance in this career.

 3. Judicial and Other Legal Professionals

-Judicial and other legal professionals in Australia are appointed by the Federal or State Governor, or by Attorney-General.
-These professionals hear legal and other matters in tribunals and courts, and further analyse, interpret, administer, and provide advice based on law.
+The Federal or State Governor or Attorney-General appoint Judicial and legal professionals in Australia.
+These professionals hear legal and other matters in tribunals and courts and further analyse, interpret, administer, and provide advice based on law.

-Generally, the position of a Judge is one of the top legal professions and the highest paying jobs in Australia for females.
+Generally, the position of a Judge is one of the top legal professions and the highest-paying job in Australia for females.
 However, General Counsel occupations in the corporate sector may get paid an average salary between $205,000 and $283,999, surpassing the average income of Judges.

 Your pathway to Judicial and other legal professions:

-To be eligible for Judicial and other legal professions in Australia, you need to complete a law degree and should be licensed to practice law for at least eight years.
+You must complete a law degree to be eligible for Judicial and other legal professions in Australia.
+You should be licensed to practice law for at least eight years.

 Usually, most legal professionals in Australia have more than eight years of experience before being designated.
-Also, students who are interested in higher legal positions choose to complete their postgraduate studies.
+Also, students interested in higher legal positions choose to complete their postgraduate studies.